11 Popular Traditional Instruments in Vietnam You May Like

 Monochord

-Dan Bau or Doc Huyen Cam (Monochord) is common in traditional Vietnamese orchestras.
-The monochord is divided into two types: bamboo body and wooden box.
+In traditional Vietnamese orchestras, Dan Bau or Doc Huyen Cam (Monochord) is regular.
+There are two types of monochord: bamboo body and wooden box.

 The instrument has only one string running through the body.
 The string was made of silk, later replaced by iron strings.
-The necks were made of bamboo in the past and now are often replaced by buffalo horns.
+The necks were made of bamboo in the past, but they are now often replaced by buffalo horns.

 Gourds are made of dried gourd shells or lathe wood.
-The winding shaft is made of bamboo or wood, placed close to the player’s side.
-The plectrum with one sharp side is usually sharpened by bamboo, coconut body, or softwood.
+The winding shaft is made of bamboo or wood and placed close to the player’s side.
+The plectrum, which has one sharp side, is usually sharpened by bamboo, coconut body, or softwood.

 dan bau